prinxware/Prinxware/README.md

 - 💬 Ask me about ASTRO, SASS, JS, FIGMA...

-- 📫 How to reach me: Princeowoh213@outlook.com...
+- 📫 Reach me: Princeowoh213@outlook.com...

 <!--
 **PRINXWARE/Prinxware** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.